avlisiur78/hassio-addons/hassio-hostapd/README.md

 # Wifi Hotspot
-Enables an access point using USB Wifi dongle on Home Assistant (with embedded DHCP server).
+Enables an access point using the RPi4 internal Wifi or a USB Wifi dongle, on your Home Assistant (with embedded DHCP server).
-This is mostly usefull if you want to have a different network infrastructure for your IoT devices, and can not do it with the RPi onboard Wifi, due to stabilities issue.
+This is mostly useful if you want to have a different network infrastructure for your IoT devices.

+Please note that in some cases you can't do it with the RPi onboard Wifi, due to stability issues (not related to hostapd).

-It allows creating an access point **with optional a DHCP server**, using external USB Wifi dongles, **Ralink, Atheros and others**.
+It allows the creation of an access point **with optional a DHCP server**, using, the internal RPi4 Wifi or external USB Wifi dongles, like, **Ralink, Atheros and others**.
-This project is a "spin-off"/fork from the "joaofl/hassio-addons", that already was a fork from hostapd addon and he rebranded, and I rebranded again..., and add a few more features that I need, like the possibility to hide ssid, domain name, etc.
+This project is a "spin-off"/fork from the "joaofl/hassio-addons", that already was a fork from hostapd addon and he rebranded, and I rebranded again..., and added a few more features that I need, like the possibility to hide ssid, domain name, blocking the traffic to the pre-existing intranet, etc.

 ## Installation